Nickchapman3773/Uranium-Fever/README.md

 - Stentorious for making patches, updating several of his mods specifically for Uranium Fever, and advising on many UI elements and animations.
 - Very for simultaneously being the official Uranium Fever mascot and our biggest cheerleader.
 And I guess also for helping me figure out Github ;).
 - DarkSolarLegend for extensively testing, troubleshooting, patching, optimizing, and contributing to the list in countless ways, as well as assisting with the writing of these instructions.
-- thebigchungoose for making and troubleshooting Linux installation instructions for Uranium Fever.
+- thebigchungoose for making and troubleshooting the Linux installation instructions for Uranium Fever.
 - InTheGrave and Shabby Pirate for extensive advising on optimizing, compression, and BSA packing for list, as well as advising on many other aspects.
 - Ungeziefi for ample troubleshooting in both Wabbajack creation and Mod Organizer 2 functionality (as well as helping troubleshoot my broken ram xD).
 - Wall and Ungeziefi for allowing close adaptations of portions of The Best of Times, Viva New Vegas, and FNV Performance Guide in this instructions page.